PGCE Early Years (3-7) (ILTTA) - PGCE

 Your school placements will be supported by school-based mentors and university-linked tutors.
 The tutors will also deliver your university sessions, ensuring you have a continuity of support during the PGCE.

 Successfully complete the course to become a teacher of the highest quality.
 One who is reflective, creative, imaginative and responsive to all children’s needs.
-Our thorough approach means this course is highly rated by Ofsted:
+Our thorough approach means this course highly rated by Ofsted:

 "The recent Ofsted online trainee survey now indicates very high confidence rates… trainees are therefore pushed to reach the highest standards."